 This time the train is better than the bus.
 But, again, if you're coming from the airport, you'll probably find the bus easier.

-- By train The journey by train takes 40 minutes.
+- By train: The journey by train takes 40 minutes.
 You can buy tickets at the station.

-- By bus The bus from Faro to Tavira takes an hour.
+- By bus: The bus from Faro to Tavira takes an hour.

-- By car It takes around 35 minutes to get to Tavira taking the A22 and is less than 40km (25 miles) away.
+- By car: It takes around 35 minutes to get to Tavira taking the A22 and is less than 40km (25 miles) away.

-- Faro Airport to Tavira If you are flying into Faro but want to go directly to Tavira, the easiest way to do so is by airport transfer.
-It costs under 10 euros and saves you the hassle (and 2€) of going into Faro's city center first, then transferring to a bus or train once in town (which is another 3-4€).
+- Faro Airport to Tavira: If you are flying into Faro but want to go directly to Tavira, the easiest way to do so is by airport transfer.
+It's relatively cheap and saves you the hassle of going into Faro's city center first, then transferring to a bus or train once in town.

-Getting to Albufeira from Faro
+Getting to Albufeira

 The train is a much better option here and is worth transferring to, even when arriving by bus from the airport.

-- By train The journey takes around 30 minutes.
-There are faster intercity trains but they cost over 10€ for a 20-minute journey.
+- By train: The journey takes around 30 minutes.
+There are faster intercity trains but they require a 20-minute journey.
 If you hold a rail pass, you can use it for this journey.
-Also note that the train station is outside the town, so you'll need to catch another bus into town or a taxi.
+Also, note that the train station is outside the town, so you'll need to catch another bus into town or a taxi.

-- By bus The bus journey from Faro to Albufeira takes around and hour and costs around 5€.
+- By bus: The bus journey from Faro to Albufeira takes around an hour.

-- By car It takes around 40 minutes by car to get to Albufeira from Faro and is about 45km (30 miles) using the A22.
+- By car: It takes around 40 minutes by car to get to Albufeira from Faro and is about 45km (30 miles) using the A22.

-- Faro Airport to Albufeira If you are flying into Faro airport but want to go directly to Albufeira, the easiest way is by airport transfer.
-It costs about 9€.
+- Faro Airport to Albufeira: If you are flying into Faro airport but want to go directly to Albufeira, the easiest way is by airport transfer.

 Transport to Sagres

-- By bus You can catch a bus to Lagos, then change for a bus to Sagres.
-The bus from Faro to Lagos takes about 1h30 and costs around 6€ one way, followed by a one-hour bus from Lagos to Sagres.
-For timetable information see Eva Transportes.
+- By bus: You can catch a bus to Lagos, then change for a bus to Sagres.
+The bus from Faro to Lagos takes about 1h 30 minutes, followed by an hour bus ride from Lagos to Sagres.

-- By train You can't take a train direct to Sagres.
+- By train: You can't take a train direct to Sagres.
 The furthest west you can get is to Lagos.
-See here on how to get to Lagos from Faro.
-From there you can catch a bus that costs around 4€ and takes a bit over an hour.
+From there you can catch a bus which takes a bit over an hour.

-Faro Airport to Sagres If you are flying into Faro but wish to go directly to Sagres, the easiest way to do so is by airport transfer.
-It costs about 35€ and saves you the hassle ( and 2€) of going into Faro's city center first, then transferring to a bus or train once in town (which is another 6€) and then transferring again to another bus once in Lagos (another 4€).
+- Faro Airport to Sagres: If you are flying into Faro but wish to go directly to Sagres, the easiest way to do so is by airport transfer.
+It saves you the hassle of going into Faro's city center first, then transferring to a bus or train once in town and then transferring again to another bus once in Lagos.

 Getting to Loule

-- By guided tour If you are basing yourself in Faro, you may want to consider a guided day tour that includes a trip to the Loule Market.
+- By guided tour: If you are basing yourself in Faro, you may want to consider a guided day tour that includes a trip to the Loule Market.

-- By train You can take the train to Loule but the station is 5km outside the town.
+- By train: You can take the train to Loule but the station is 5km outside the town.
 However, you can change for a bus that will take into town.
 It takes about 15 minutes.

-- By bus The bus journey is about 40 minutes.
+- By bus: The bus journey is about 40 minutes.

-- By car It takes about 25 minutes for the 20km (12 miles), taking the A22 and the IC4 roads.
+- By car: It takes about 25 minutes for the 20km (12 miles), taking the A22 and the IC4 roads.